FRANkiller13/Nginx-RTMP-with-User-interface-and-Admin-Panel/README.md

 ✅ (20/3) When the user saves the Stream Key's, Nginx RTMP Server will automatically reload the nginx.conf
 ✅ (20/3) Added message when the nginx.conf is ready for the streamer/user after the save

 ❗Under construction :
-✅ Login & Register to store (Username, Password, AuthKey, LastLogin, LastPayment(For companies))
-✅ Database Features: You can put limit to your users to use only Trovo, Twitch or YouTube or all of them from database
-➡️ Admin Panel with Features to add/remove users/streamers to your RTMP Server
+➡️ Admin Panel with Features to add/remove users/streamers on your RTMP Server
-➡️ Admin Panel with Features to put limis on users/streamers to your RTMP Server
+➡️ Admin Panel with Features to put limis on users/streamers on your RTMP Server

 ![](https://raw.githubusercontent.com/FRANkiller13/Nginx-RTMP-with-User-interface/main/scr.png)